imisrac/aldihomework/1_task/manual_test.md

 **Test Steps:**

-1. Add a product (e.g., “Cereal”) to the shopping list.
+1. Add a product (e.g., “cereal”) to the shopping list.
 2. Logout from the website.
 3. Log back in with the same account.
 4. Navigate to the shopping list page.

 **Expected Result:**

-* The product (“Cereal”) should still be present in the shopping list.
+* The product (“cereal”) should still be present in the shopping list.
-* List persistence is maintained across sessions.

 ### **Test Case 7: Verify system behavior when user session expires and then tries to add a product to shopping list**